-For the analysis of CO2 emissions, the first scenario is to compare the ENERGIRON ZR based scheme for high-carbon DRI to conventional DRI for steel production.
+For the analysis of CO_2 emissions, the first scenario is to compare the ENERGIRON ZR based scheme for high-carbon DRI to DRI produced by other DR technology for steel production.

-For calculation of CO2 emissions, the following was considered:
+For calculation of CO_2 emissions, the following was considered:

-Typical consumption figures for iron ore, natural gas, electricity, oxygen and miscellaneous for the ZR plant producing DRI with 94% metallization, 3.7% carbon and for a DR plant producing DRI with 94% metallization and 1.5%C (hot DRI) and 2%C (cold DRI). - Location in a country with 0,74 kg CO2/kWh for electricity (and oxygen) required for pellets production, DR plant consumption and EAF operations.
+- Typical consumption figures for iron ore, natural gas, electricity, oxygen and miscellaneous for the ZR plant producing DRI with 94% metallization, 3.7% carbon and for a DR plant producing DRI with 94% metallization and 1.5%C (hot DRI) and 2%C (cold DRI). - Location in a country with 0,74 kg CO2/kWh for electricity (and oxygen) required for pellets production, DR plant consumption and EAF operations.

-Results of the analysis are presented in Table 3.
+Results of the analysis are presented in Table 5.